PedroH1608/SustenTyres/README.md

 # SustenTyres
-Essa é uma página web feita utilizando HTML, CSS com conceitos de CSS Grid adaptada do projeto feito nas aulas do curso DevQuest - Dev em Dobro.
+A webpage made using HTML and CSS Grid built from the "landing-page-template" project made in DevQuest - Dev em Dobro.
-SustenTyres é uma empresa fictícia criada para simular como seria um site oficial de uma empresa.
+SustenTyres is a fictional brand created to simulate a real company website.